 Leadership in Greening the Sports Industry Conference

-Join Wharton IGEL,Wharton SBI and the NRDC at the Leadership in Greening the Sports Industry Conference on September 20, 2013, at The Wharton School, University of Pennsylvania.
-The event’s objective is to examine the best business practices for sports organizations to improve environmental performance and become leaders in sustainable development.
-Discussions will highlight leadership, corporate partnerships, communications, fan engagement, resource management and merchandise, as well as potential future business opportunities.
-A special Knowledge@Wharton research report will follow.
+Wharton IGEL,Wharton SBI and the NRDC co-hosted the Leadership in Greening the Sports Industry Conference on September 20, 2013, at The Wharton School, University of Pennsylvania.
+The event’s objective was to examine the best business practices for sports organizations to improve environmental performance and become leaders in sustainable development.
+Discussions highlighted leadership, corporate partnerships, communications, fan engagement, resource management and merchandise, as well as potential future business opportunities.
+Click here for the special Knowledge@Wharton research report.

 Please use the hashtag #LEADERGREENSPORTS for all updates!